Ya Levis Dalwear: 2018–2021: "Katchua", El Mayalove, and LCLM:Prélude

-On 31 October 2018, Ya Levis released his Congolese rumba-inspired single "Katchua," which was co-produced by Mike Dallas and Chris Hamiwest through MCP Group.
+On 31 October 2018, Ya Levis released his Congolese rumba-inspired single "Katchua", which was co-produced by Mike Dallas and Chris Hamiwest through MCP Group.
 Sung in French and Lingala, the song's music video portrays Ya Levis' profound emotional bond and love for his partner despite any adversities they may face.
 "Katchua" quickly achieved international acclaim, amassing over 14 million YouTube views within eight months.
-The song's success significantly boosted Ya Levis' visibility, leading to performances across major African and European cities, including a notable performance at Chez Papillon in Paris and as the opening act for Flavor's Paris concert for Trace Live.
+The song's success boosted Ya Levis' visibility and led to performances across major African and European cities.
 "Katchua" earned him a nomination for Best Male Artist in Central Africa at the All Africa Music Awards, along with four consecutive nominations at the African Muzik Magazine Awards for Song of the Year, Best Male Central Africa, Best Newcomer, and Best Francophone.
-The song was certified gold by SNEP in May 2023.
+In May 2023, the song received gold certification from SNEP before later being certified diamond in 2025 after accumulating 62,984,612 equivalent streams.